mgschwan/blensor/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

             # do something
             pass

-      The face paremeter determines the orientation of the normal.
+      The face parameter determines the orientation of the normal.

       * 0 => hit normal is always oriented towards the ray origin (as if you casted the ray from outside)
       * 1 => hit normal is the real face normal (only for mesh object, otherwise face has no effect)